rnium/obsidian-devnotes/Django/Nginx, uWSGI for production Django.md

 - add `uwsgi.params` in  `/etc/uwsgi/` directory
 - `.ini` files should be in the `/etc/uwsgi/vessals` directory
 - modify directive values as per requirement
+- For using posgresql for django app, refer to [[Using PostgreSQL in Linux server for Django]]

 ## 0. `setup.sh`
 ```